- Home

 Appointment must be arranged in advance:

-If you want to open an account with a German bank, you usually already need a residence in Germany.
+If you want to open an account with a German bank, you usually need proof of residence in Germany.
 Some online banks offer the possibility to use a SEPA account even if you are not an EU resident.
 This means that you can take care of a SEPA bank account before you arrive in Germany.

 Taxes